We Keep Looking Forward

 • 96% of beef cattle are raised confinement free and void of commercial feed lots

-• 25% of poultry raised free range
+• 27% of poultry raised free range

 Environmental Enrichment*

 At Perdue Farms, we recognize that providing animals with appropriate, species-specific environmental enrichments can improve their living conditions and help encourage their natural behaviors.
-As of July 2022:
+As of 2025:

 • 100% of lambs are raised on pasture

-• 96% of beef cattle have enrichments, such as shade with dirt, corn cobs, stalks and other natural materials, sprinklers in warm weather; brush out in pasture for scratching posts; hedge rows, stacks of round bales and other wind breakers.
+• 96% of beef cattle have enrichments, such as shade with dirt, corncobs, stalks and other natural materials, sprinklers in warm weather; brush out in pasture for scratching posts; hedge rows, stacks of round bales, and other wind breakers.

 • 0% of Perdue’s turkeys have enrichments